Go-Lang-library-github

 If you're looking to get started with GO language, this guide will help you to Set up GO Development Environment.

-This tutorial will guide you through:
+This tutorial will guide you through how to:

-2. How to publish your library to GitHub.
+2. Publish your library to GitHub.

-3. How to set a version of the library.
+3. Set a version of the library.

 Let’s dive in!